Mazie Hirono: Telecommunications

 In April 2019, Hirono was one of seven senators to sponsor the Digital Equity Act of 2019, legislation establishing a $120 million grant program that would fund the creation and implementation of "comprehensive digital equity plans" in every state and a $120 million grant program to support projects developed by individuals and groups.
 The bill also gave the National Telecommunications and Information Administration (NTIA) the role of evaluating and providing guidance for digital equity projects.

 Personal life

 In May 2017, Hirono was diagnosed with stage 4 kidney cancer, which had spread to her seventh rib.
 The cancer was discovered in a chest X-ray in April before minor eye surgery.
 Hirono's right kidney was removed on May 17, 2017, with a Cyberknife procedure to treat the rib lesion.
-She returned to the Senate on May 22, 2017, and was reelected to a second term in 2018.
+She returned to the Senate on May 22, 2017.

 As of 2018, according to OpenSecrets.org, Hirono's net worth was more than $4.3 million.

 In 2021, Viking Press published Hirono's autobiography, Heart of Fire: An Immigrant Daughter's Story.
 Marie Claire listed the book among its "25 Great Memoirs to Pre-Order Now".

 Also in 2021, it was announced that Hirono would receive Japan's Order of the Rising Sun, Gold and Silver Star for her "significant contributions in strengthening bilateral relations and promoting legislative exchanges between Japan and the United States".